tibs/markup-history/README.rst

 This is a slideshow originally produced for `PyCon UK 2017`_

+This branch (writethedocs-prague-2018) is where I'm amending the slides for presentation at `Write the Docs Prague 2018`_, and also making such other improvements as I can't resist.

 History
 ~~~~~~~
-* The current version of the slides is as presented at `Write the Docs
+* The current version of the slides on master is as presented at `Write the Docs
   Cambridge`_ in `February 2018`_.
 This is meant to be about 40-45 minutes
   long.